djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 Original is on the left above, the repoduction is on the right.
 Redraw in Sprint Layout from scans of an unpopulated board, serial number B4088.
-Project discussion thread on VCF is at https://forum.vcfed.org/index.php?threads/recreating-the-ferguson-big-board.68349/ Currently composite output, serial and keyboard input, and disk operations have been confirmed on v1.0 boards with the appropiate rework documented below.
+Project discussion thread on VCF is at https://forum.vcfed.org/index.php?threads/recreating-the-ferguson-big-board.68349/

-Mostly original with the following changes:
+Mostly original with the following changes present on v1.0 and v1.1 boards:

 Silkscreen of U52 corrected from a DIP-16 to DIP-14 socket.